Saint Valentine: Saint Valentine's Day

 English 18th-century antiquarians Alban Butler and Francis Douce, noting the obscurity of Saint Valentine's identity, suggested that Saint Valentine's Day was created as an attempt to supersede the pagan holiday of Lupercalia (mid-February in Rome).
 This idea has lately been dismissed by academics and researchers, such as Jack B. Oruch of the University of Kansas, Henry Ansgar Kelly of the University of California, Los Angeles and Michael Matthew Kaylor of Masaryk University.
 Many of the current legends that characterize Saint Valentine were invented in the 14th century in England, notably by Geoffrey Chaucer and his circle, when the feast day of February 14 first became associated with romantic love.

 Oruch charges that the traditions associated with "Valentine's Day", documented in Geoffrey Chaucer's Parlement of Foules and set in the fictional context of an old tradition, did not exist before Chaucer.
 He argues that the speculative explanation of sentimental customs, posing as historical fact, had their origins among 18th-century antiquaries, notably Alban Butler, the author of Butler's Lives of Saints, and have been perpetuated even by respectable modern scholars.
 In the French 14th-century manuscript illumination from a Vies des Saints (illustration above), Saint Valentine, Bishop of Terni, oversees the construction of his basilica at Terni; there is no suggestion here that the bishop was a patron of lovers.

 During the Middle Ages, it was believed that birds paired in mid-February.
 This was then associated with the romance of Valentine.
 Although these legends differ, Valentine's Day is widely recognised as a day for romance and devotion.
+On February 14, 1929, Al Capone's gang "The Outfit" murdered several members of rival Bugs Moran's gang in the "St. Valentine's Day Massacre".